-We’re working with Arts Uplift and Anjali in 2019, a Banbury-based Dance Company whose marvellous first-class dancers all have Learning Disabilities.
+This year, 2019, we’re working with Arts Uplift and Anjali, a Banbury-based Dance Company whose marvellous first-class dancers all have Learning Disabilities.
 They will provide a teacher and an artiste for sessions to run 10 to 2pm week beginning 22nd and 29th July, with a sharing performance at the end.
 PLUS we’re planning a 1 day session in October half term for a refresher in preparation for the visit to Anjali’s show ‘Genius’ at Warwick Arts Centre on Thursday 7th November.

 If you’d like to find out more, contact firstname.lastname@example.org

 We thoroughly enjoyed hosting our informal drop in sessions last year, it was lovely to see so many of you and to catch up on your news and we’re delighted to be bringing you more of these informal sessions during 2019.

 Our experienced parents/carers will be on hand to answer any questions you have about what local and national support is available, where to turn to next after a recent diagnosis and much more.
 It’s the perfect opportunity to speak to someone who has ‘been there’ themselves, understands the system and can advise & guide to hopefully make things smoother for the future.
 Download the leaflets for May and June here.

 Here’s a novel idea – join one of our walking groups to chill out and get some fresh air and exercise all at the same time!